Safeguarding Children Policy

 Multi Agency Safeguarding Hub (MASH) 0161 253 5678 Out of hours: 0161 253 6066

 - Information for parents/carers will be published in the policy folder telling them that staff are required to follow the procedures laid down by the SCB.

 - Allegations against school staff.
 Staff must protect themselves especially when meeting on a one to one basis with students and should bear in mind that even perfectly innocent actions may be misconstrued.
-Staff who hear an allegation of abuse against another member of staff should report the matter immediately to the Head teacher so that SCB procedures can be followed.
-If the allegation is against the head teacher it should be taken directly to another member of the senior management team.
+Staff who hear an allegation of abuse against another member of staff should report the matter immediately to the Designated Safeguarding Lead so that SCB procedures can be followed.
+If the allegation is against the Designated Safeguarding Lead it should be taken directly to the Deputy Designated Safeguarding Lead.
 They will then follow the statutory guidelines to ensure appropriate action is taken.
 Any allegation must be reported to the Local Authority.

 Designated officer (LADO): Mark Gay 0161 253 5342 Ofsted: 0300 123 4666

 If a child chooses to tell a member of staff about possible abuse there are a number of things that should be done to support the child.